Harvey Architecture

 Harvey’s security layer has four interlocking components.

 Path permissions.
 Config.Permissions is a map[string][]string keyed on path prefixes.
-Before any ws.ReadFile, ws.WriteFile, or block-write in /apply, the command handler calls a.CheckReadPermission / a.CheckWritePermission.
+Before any file read, write, or block-write, the command handler calls a.CheckReadPermission / a.CheckWritePermission.
 The most specific matching prefix wins; unmatched paths are denied.
-Persisted under the permissions: key in harvey.yaml.
+Persisted under permissions: in harvey.yaml.

 Audit log.
 AuditBuffer (audit.go) is a thread-safe ring buffer (capacity 1000) using sync.RWMutex.
 It records action type, details, and outcome (allowed, denied, error, success).
-The global instance is held via sync/atomic.Pointer[AuditBuffer] so it can be written from multiple goroutines without a lock on the pointer itself.
+The global instance is held via sync/atomic.Pointer[AuditBuffer] so it can be written from multiple goroutines.

 Environment filtering.
 Every child process launched via ! or /run receives a filtered environment from filterCommandEnvironment (commands.go).
-Only variables in a safe-prefix allowlist (PATH, HOME, USER, SHELL, TERM, LANG, LC_*, PWD, OLLAMA_*, HARVEY_*) are forwarded; all cloud provider API key variables are unconditionally stripped.
+Only variables matching a safe-prefix allowlist (PATH, HOME, USER, USERNAME, SHELL, TERM, LANG, LC_*, PWD, OLLAMA_*, HARVEY_*) are forwarded.
+The following variables are unconditionally stripped:

 Timeout configuration.
 Config.RunTimeout (default 5 minutes) bounds every ! and /run subprocess via context.WithTimeout.
-Config.OllamaTimeout controls the HTTP client timeout for local LLM providers; it defaults to 0 (no timeout) because inference on slow hardware (Raspberry Pi) can take several minutes.
-Both are configurable in harvey.yaml as duration strings ("5m", "300s", "1m30s") or plain integer seconds.
+Config.OllamaTimeout controls the HTTP client timeout for local LLM providers; it defaults to 0 (no timeout) because inference on slow hardware can take several minutes.

 Knowledge base (knowledge.go)

 The SQLite database lives at <workspace>/agents/knowledge.db and is opened with MaxOpenConns(1) and WAL mode.
-The schema has five tables:
+The schema has five tables, extended in v0.0.11 for scholarly identifiers:

 Table Purpose